ioBroker/ioBroker.wolf/README.md

 ### 1.1.0 [2019.09.13]
 * (RustyThePropellerHead) ISM8i Firmware v1.50 Update to be able to use the new DataPoints (FW Released in 2016)
-                          * As a side note the GLT °C boiler setpoint is defined and read as a 1°C resolution, but you can send the boiler setpoint commands with 0.1°C resolution
+                          * As a side note the GLT °C boiler set point is defined and read as a 1 °C resolution, but you can send the boiler set point commands with 0.1 °C resolution
-* (RustyThePropellerHead) DHW minimum value reduced from 20°C to 0°C to allow for deactivation
+* (RustyThePropellerHead) DHW minimum value reduced from 20 °C to 0 °C to allow for deactivation
 * (RustyThePropellerHead) Reorganisation of the hg0 to have its own area on the adapter configuration webpage.
-* (RustyThePropellerHead) Scalling DPT_FlowRate_m3/h corrected
+* (RustyThePropellerHead) Scaling DPT_FlowRate_m3/h corrected
 * (RustyThePropellerHead) Lookup "Programmwahl CWL" corrected

 ### 1.0.0 [2017.11.21]